RemiChavance/bizhawk-luasocket/readme.md

 - Open Main.lua file at the root of this project
 - In a terminal run python Main.py

-Make sure to have 12345 port available on localhost.
+Make sure to have port 12345 available on localhost.\
-You can configure address and port at the top of Main.py and CustomSocket.lua.
+You can configure the address and the port at the top of Main.py and CustomSocket.lua.\

-Every frame, Lua will send a framecounter to python via socket.
+Every frame, Lua will send a framecounter to python via socket.\
-Every received framcounter, Python will response to Lua with the framecounter it just received.
+Every received framecounter, Python will respond to Lua with the framecounter it just received.\
-Python and Lua will both displaying the framecounter.
+Python and Lua will both display the framecounter.

 ## What are the changing ?

-Some files are simply added in bizhawk's root directory.
+Some files are simply added in Bizhawk's root directory.\
-Theses files implement LuaSocket and Bizhawk can use them.
+These files implement LuaSocket and Bizhawk can use them.\
 See ./bizhawk/README.md.

 ## Sources